-- I. All GE courses must - A. Meet at least three program-level SSU GE Learning Outcomes.
+I. All GE courses must

+1) Meet at least three GE Program Learning Outcomes.

 These are the outcomes in the "GE Learning Goals and Outcomes" document.
 Note that each goal is quite complex and lists a group of related proficiencies for the student to develop.
 A particular course does not have to address every single subpart of a GE Learning Outcome!
 We are working with the GE Subcommittee to provide clearer guidance on the threshold for "meeting" a GE Learning Outcome.